 Tell us about your studio setup.

 I use an HP Elitebook laptop routing my Mbox mini through Pro Tools 8.0.4 LE.
 For drums programming, strings emulations, pads, and other keyboard interface recordings I use Reason 5.0.
 I have 3 main electric guitars which are a Gibson Epiphone, a Fender Squier Stratocaster, and a Fender Squier 'Cabronita' Telecaster with vintage style Bigsby tremelo set-up.
 For acoustic guitar recordings I use a Fender Kingman.
 My bass guitar tones are achieved with a 5 string Peavey bass using 4 strings, D.I-ed into Pro Tools.
 My keys are an Evolution MK-249Z and a Korg Kross.
 For effects I have an Electro-harmonix Deluxe Memory Man, Belcat Delay, Mini Mod Chorus, DOD FX75C Stereo Flanger, Behringer UP100 Ultra Phase Shifter, Danelectro 'Cool Cat!'
 Tremelo, Beta Aivin HM-100 Heavy Metal Distortion, Morpheus G2D overdrive, Vox V845 Wah, Daphon Volume pedal, Biyang RV-10 Stereo Reverb, G1on Guitar Multi-effects Processor, and various Audio Suite plug-ins via Pro Tools.
 My main mic is a Wharfedale Pro DS3.0S.
+I have an E-bow and a few violin and cello bows.
 My main guitar amplifier is a Soldano Hot Rod 100+ custom built in 1997 using Soldano 4X12" speakers, though I do most of my guitar and bass recordings by direct injection.
 I also have a Melodica, various percussion instruments, and access to a variety of other electric and acoustic guitars and stringed instruments including a really groovy stand up bass.
 My electric guitar strings are D'Addario exclusively.
 I also have a spare Asus laptop which needs some minor reparations and will use that again at some stage in the near future.
 My headphones are Sennheiser HD 201.
 I will be getting a better pair later this year though these ones work perfectly fine for me at the moment.
+I also have a brand new violin and cello.

 What are you working on at the moment?